taylorhh5/Virtual-Closet-Front-End/README.md

 ## Virtual Closet

 This is the front-end code for the web application Virtual Closet.
+A way for people to organize and view their closet virtually.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).